On the Distributed Complexity of Large-Scale Graph Computations: Upper Bounds

+\begin{proof} We first consider the messages generated due to a heavy vertex $u$.
+Recall from Algorithm~\ref{alg:pagerank} that each machine directly sends the messages that it generated for $u$ to the destination machines, which requires just $1$ round.
+As we have argued in Lemma~\ref{lem:sendOut}, there are at most $O(n\log(n)/k^2)$ many heavy vertices per machine whp and hence all of their messages can be delivered within $O(n\log(n)/k^2)$ rounds.

+In the remainder of the proof, we focus on messages generated while processing light vertices.
+To this end, we argue that each machine needs to receive at most $\tilde O(n/k)$ messages that were generated due to light vertices in Line~\ref{line:lowLoadMsg}, which according to the random routing result, can be delivered in $\tilde O(n/k^2)$ rounds.
+We proceed similarly to the analysis in Lemma~\ref{lem:sendOut}.
+That is, we define \emph{receive bins} $R_0,R_1,\dots,R_{\lceil\log k\rceil-1}$, where

+and $\lambda_v$ is the random variable that counts the number of tokens generated for light vertices that are received by $v$ in iteration $r$.
+Consider any $v \in V(G)$ located at some machine $M$.
+The crucial point is that each $v$ must be in exactly one of these bins, since Line~\ref{line:lowLoadMsg} ensures that machine $M$ receives at most $1$ message of type $\langle \alpha[v], \text{dest:} v\rangle$ that is addressed to $v$ from each distinct machine $M'$.

-\begin{proof} We first argue that each machine needs to receive at most $\tilde O(n/k)$ messages that were generated due to low-load vertices in Line~\ref{line:lowLoadMsg}, which accroding to the random routing result, can be delivered in $\tilde O(n/k^2)$ rounds.
-To this end, we proceed similarly to the analysis in \Cref{lem:sendOut}.
-That is, we define \emph{receive bins} $R_0,R_1,\dots,R_{\lceil\log k\rceil}$ for iteration $i$, where $R_j = \left\{ v \in V(G) \mid \frac{k}{2^{j+1}} \le \lambda_v \le \frac{k}{2^j} \right\}$ and $\lambda_v$ is the random variable that counts the number of tokens from low-load vertices received by $v$ in iteration $r$.
-Using the properties of the random vertex partitioning, we can show that each machine holds $\tilde O(|R_j|/k)$ vertices from $R_j$ with probability $\ge 1 - n^{-2}$, and hence the total number of messages that each machine needs to receive (over all receive bins) is $\tilde O(n/k)$ and hence all of these messages can be delivered in $\tilde O(n/k^2)$ rounds due to \Cref{lem:direct-routing}.
-Finally, it is shown in \cite{pagerank} that all tokens are terminated in $O(\log n/\epsilon)$ steps and thus, assuming that $\epsilon>0$ is a small constant, the claim follows by a union bound over the iterations of the algorithm.
+Similarly as in Lemma~\ref{lem:sendOut}, it follows by the properties of the random vertex partitioning that each machine holds $\tilde O(|R_j|/k)$ vertices from $R_j$ with high probability, and hence the total number of messages that each machine needs to receive (over all receive bins) is $\tilde O(n/k)$.
+Thus, by Lemma~\ref{lem:direct-routing}, all of these messages can be delivered in $\tilde O(n/k^2)$ rounds.
+Finally, it is shown in \cite{pagerank} that all tokens are terminated in $O(\log (n)/\epsilon)$ steps and thus, assuming that $\epsilon>0$ is a small constant, the claim follows by a union bound over the iterations of the algorithm.

-We now focus on high-load vertices.
-Given that there are $O(n \log n)$ tokens in total, the number of high-load vertices in iteration $r$ is at most $O(n \log(n) / k)$, since by definition each of them needs to hold at least $k$ tokens.
-Thus, by the random-vertex partitioning, we can show that each machine hosts at most $O(n \log(n) / k^2)$ fraction of these nodes with high probability and hence sending these messages directly to the respective destination machines requires $\tilde O(n/k^2)$ rounds.

-To show that the result holds for low-load vertices, Since the intermediate machines (which then forward the messages to the actual receivers) are chosen uniformly at random, by \Cref{lem:direct-routing} all the messages are delivered in $\tilde O(n/k^2)$ rounds. \end{proof}